microsoft/PTVS/.github/ISSUE_TEMPLATE/bug-report.md

 3.

 **Expected behavior**
-[A clear and concise description of what you are expecting]
+[A clear and concise description of your expectation]

 **Additional context and screenshots**
 [Add any other information such as screenshots, error message, or stack trace]